thesupersonic16/HedgeModManager/README.md

 **Title** The name of your mod as shown in the mod loader.

-**Description** A description of your mod that is shown when your mod is highlighted in the mod loader.
+**Description** A description of your mod that is shown in the description window in the mod loader.
 Typing a "\n" in this value will indicate a new line within the mod loader, **which should be done to keep your mods loadable!**

 **Date** The date the mod was originally created as shown in the mod loader.